Reviews: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 To serve Him with your life

-The evil one is the great deceiver
+The evil one is the great deciever

 He'll steal your soul when you turn around

-But there is One who can lift you up
+But there is one who can lift you up

 Take you away from this life of sin

-He's the One, He's the God above
+He's the God above

 He wants to take you into His kingdom

-He died for you and I
+He died for you and I on that day

-As He hangs on the cross
+As He hangs on the cross for you and I

-He said, "Father, forgive them for they know not what they do"
+He said "Father forgive them for they know not what they do"

 And when they hung Him on the cross